If I Said You Have a Beautiful Body Would You Hold It Against Me

 "If I Said You Have a Beautiful Body Would You Hold It Against Me" is a song written by David Bellamy, and recorded by American country music duo the Bellamy Brothers.
 It was released in March 1979 as the second single from the album The Two and Only.
 The song became their first number 1 hit on the Billboard magazine Hot Country Singles chart and their second number one overall, after their 1976 pop hit "Let Your Love Flow".
 The title as shown on the original single was "If I Said You Have a Beautiful Body Would You Hold It Against Me", but on the album and subsequent releases, the title is shown as "...
 Had ...".

 Background

 "If I Said You Had a Beautiful Body ..." derived its double entendre title from a Groucho Marx line.
 Songwriter David Bellamy told country music journalist Tom Roland that he regularly watched Marx's program, You Bet Your Life, where Marx sometimes used the quote while interviewing an attractive female contestant, then shake his cigar and raise his eyebrows to elicit a reaction.
+(That line was also used in the Monty Python's Flying Circus "Spam" episode in the "Dirty Hungarian Phrasebook" sketch in 1970.).
 The comment stuck in Bellamy's head as a possible hook line for a song.

 The song earned its first success in Northern Ireland, becoming a big hit in the United Kingdom, peaking at No. 3, before becoming a top 40 hit in the United States where it peaked at No. 39 on the Billboard Hot 100.

 In a 2003 issue, Country Weekly magazine named it the number 1 country pick-up line of all time.